XavierSvS/Project_code/README.md

-# Project_code
+# Semester Project: Stability assessment of lighting poles

-Code for the semester project: Stability assessment of lighting poles hdhhchfhvhhhfv
+Branch dedicated to helping scripts uploaded by the supervisor: Konstantinos Vlachas